Philip Barry: Writing career

-Barry's life as a writer started at the age of nine when he had a story called Tab the Cat published by a Rochester newspaper.
-Four precocious years later, he wrote a three-act drama called No Thoroughfare, which went unproduced.
-When he was at Yale, he devoted his time to writing poetry and short fiction while working for the Yale Literary Magazine.

-In 1919, when he returned from London, the Yale Dramatic Club staged his one-act play Autonomy.
+In 1919, when Barry returned from London, the Yale Dramatic Club staged his one-act play Autonomy.
 By the time he had enrolled in Baker's class at the end of the year, he was spending all his time writing plays.
 His first full-length play for the class was A Punch for Judy, written in the spring 1921.
-The Harvard workshop took "A Punch for Judy" on tour to Worcester, Massachusetts; Utica, New York; Buffalo, New York; Cleveland; and Columbus, Ohio, but it failed to win the backing of a New York producer.
-Playwright Robert E. Sherwood met Barry at this time and thought him an "exasperating young twirp."
-Sherwood would eventually become a good friend and colleague who came to appreciate what he termed Barry's "Irish, impish sense of comedy."
+The Harvard workshop took the play on tour to Worcester, Massachusetts; Utica, New York; Buffalo, New York; Cleveland; and Columbus, Ohio, but it failed to win the backing of a New York producer.
+Playwright Robert E. Sherwood met Barry at this time and thought him an "exasperating young twirp".
+Sherwood would eventually become a good friend and colleague who came to appreciate what he termed Barry's "Irish, impish sense of comedy".

 While still living in Cambridge, Barry became engaged to Ellen Semple but was determined to establish himself as a playwright before settling down.
 Ellen lived in New York while he remained in Cambridge, and there he wrote The Jilts, which reflected his own concern that marital obligations might thwart an artistic career and force him into the business world.
 The play won the Herndon Prize in 1922 as the best drama written in Baker's workshop.
 (On July 15, 1922, his doubts calmed, Barry and Semple were married, and their first son, Philip Semple Barry, was born the following year.)